![]() |

 |

 Inja is a template engine for modern C++, loosely inspired by jinja for python.
 It has an easy and yet powerful template syntax with all variables, loops, conditions, includes, callbacks, and comments you need, nested and combined as you like.
-Inja uses the wonderful json library by nlohmann for data input.
-Most importantly, inja needs only two header files, which is (nearly) as trivial as integration in C++ can get.
-Of course, everything is tested on all relevant compilers.
+Of course, everything is tested in CI on all relevant compilers.
 Here is what it looks like:

 Inja is a headers only library, which can be downloaded from the releases or directly from the include/